Sonia Khan: Personal life

-She is ethnically of Punjabi Muslim origins.
-Sonia married Tariq Mir at the age of 22.
-Tariq Mir and Sonia first met during the shooting of a drama.
-According to them, the first encounter consisted of detailed conversation, but no one had the idea that they would get married later.
+Her first marriage was to film actor Arslan Jawad (Babar Khan) in 1988, which ended in divorce.
+She got married secondly to Tariq Mir whom she first met during the shooting of a drama.
+According to him, their first meeting consisted of a detailed conversation but neither of them had any idea that they would get married later.

 Career

 Her family did not belong to showbiz.
 One of her cousins, Hina Khan, married the actor, Rangeela.
 That led Sonia to enter showbiz.
 She was 7 that time.
 She and Rangeela were neighbours.
-After marriage, two houses merged into one, where film shootings were common.
+After marriage, the two houses merged into one, where film shootings were common.
 Renowned artists, directors, and producers would visit her home.
 During the late 1970s, whenever child actors were required for any movie scene, Rangeela would take her to shoot along with other children.

 During the late 1970s, she marked her entry as a child star; in the 1980s, she signed 12 films during her first-ever film shooting.
-During her career spanning over the period of 10-12-year (1982 -1993), Sonia worked in 70 Urdu and Punjabi films.
-She also worked as an actress and model in various serials and long-plays of PTV Lahore and Quetta Centres, TV commercials, and theatre.
+During the first phase of her acting career spanning a little over a decade (1982 -1993), Sonia worked in 70 Urdu and Punjabi films.
+She also worked as an actress and model in various serials and long-plays of PTV Lahore and Quetta centres, TV commercials, and theatre.

-She left Lollywood at the peak of her career to marry Tariq Mir – and later relocated to Norway; where she established a welfare organization along with her participation in domestic tasks.
+She left Lollywood at the peak of her career to marry Tariq Mir and later relocated to Norway, where she established a welfare organization along with her participation in domestic tasks.
 She also tried her luck in dress and jewelry designing.
 She has also authored a book, Aadhi Sadi Mein Kitni Sadiyaan.

 In 2016, she made her comeback as a television actress after fifteen years with a drama serial Saya-e-Dewar Bhi Nahi (2016).